 William J. Katt(+)

-A cum laude graduate of Northwestern University School of Law School, where he was a Senior Articles Editor of the Law Review, Bill clerked for U.S. District Court Judge Marvin E. Aspen and U.S. Court of Appeals Judge Diane S. Sykes.
+A cum laude graduate of Northwestern University School of Law, where he was a Senior Articles Editor of the Law Review, Bill clerked for U.S. District Court Judge Marvin E. Aspen and U.S. Court of Appeals Judge Diane S. Sykes.
 Bill takes pride in developing and executing creative solutions to his clients’ needs, whether through positive litigation outcomes or negotiated resolution.
-At MSB, he values the focus on ethics and professional responsibility that permeates the firm.
-He enjoys spending time at home in the West Loop with his wife and daughter and their dog Max.
+At MSL+F, he values the focus on ethics and professional responsibility that permeates the firm.
+He enjoys spending time at home in the North Center neighborhood of Chicago with his wife and two daughters and their dog Max.

 Reliable.
 Collaborative.
 Innovative.

 Ms. Wells has represented companies, individuals, and government agencies and officials in complex litigation matters in both state and federal court.
-Her practice involves a wide variety of substantive areas of the law, including constitutional law, commercial law, healthcare, professional liability, FOIA, and family law matters.
+Her practice involves a wide variety of substantive areas of the law, including legal ethics, constitutional law, commercial law, professional liability, FOIA, and family law matters.